-Following the work at Lake Untersee, the team returned to Cape Town, South Africa in late December and afterwards, they take home the data and samples collected and begin the process of analyzing them and reducing the data for publication in the scientific literature, and sharing the results with the public.
+Following the work at Lake Untersee, the team returned to Cape Town, South Africa, in late December, and afterwards, they took home the data and samples collected and began the process of analyzing them and reducing the data for publication in the scientific literature, and sharing the results with the public.

 What are a few of the challenges faced by Dr. Andersen and his team, apart from living and working in an extremely remote and harsh environment like Antarctica?
 Mostly it is the search for the financial support to keep projects such as this moving forward.